NEW: FAQ Updated with SB 541 changes

 Yes.
 Although it was previously regulated by TABC and required an “Industrial Permit” at a cost of $381 for a two-year permit, the 86th Legislature (2019) eliminated the Industrial Permit.
 Click here for more information.

-Q16.
-Can I sell homemade salsa, barbecue sauce, hot sauce, or ketchup?
+Q20.
+Can I sell homemade canned salsa, barbecue sauce, hot sauce, or ketchup?

-Yes, these could be canned cottage foods, assuming these are all plant-based foods that have a pH of 4.6 or less as outlined in the canning requirements*Fresh salsa is not allowed.
+Yes, these could be canned cottage foods, assuming these are all acidified canned foods that have a pH of 4.6 or less as outlined in the canning requirements.

-No. Elderberry “syrup” is actually, depending on the preparation method, a juice or tincture.
-Both require refrigeration and cannot be a cottage food.
-Additionally, be aware that advertising media of cottage food products for health, disease, or other claims must be consistent with those claims allowed by the Code of Federal Regulations Title 21, Part 101, Subparts D and E.
+Yes, but be aware that the rules for selling TCS foods would have to be followed, Advertising media of cottage food products for health, disease, or other claims must be consistent with those claims allowed by the Code of Federal Regulations Title 21, Part 101, Subparts D and E.

 Yes.
-Because honey does not require time or temperature control for safety, it can be sold as a cottage food.
+Because honey is not excluded, it can be sold as a cottage food.
 Per the Farm and Ranch Freedom Alliance, other labeling regulations from the Texas Agriculture Code, Chapter 131, Subchapter E, apply.

 No. Animal food is regulated by the Office of the Texas State Chemists, Texas Feed and Fertilizer Control Service.
 Here is a link to the rules in PDF format.

 Yes.
-As long as they do not contain meat and can be safely stored at room temperature, freeze-dried foods are allowed as cottage foods.
+As long as they do not contain meat, freeze-dried foods are allowed as cottage foods.

 Sales Locations and Delivery Methods